Using attachments

 How attachments work

-The Connect uses an asynchronous message-oriented middleware (MOM) between the integration flow steps to ensure reliability and scalability.
+The Integrations uses an asynchronous message-oriented middleware (MOM) between the integration flow steps to ensure reliability and scalability.
 MOM is multi-tenant (in the multi-tenant plans) so quality of service and internal load balancing have to be ensured.
 It is much simpler to implement a flow if messages in the queues are roughly the same size so that broker don’t spend too much time on transferring a single multi-gigabyte message while thousands of smaller messages are waiting for their turn.

 It is impractical to stream large payloads through MOM broker, therefore, binary attachments have to be offloaded to the external storage and linked in the message structure using the reference attachments.